 Clays available at our studio

 I have these clays available at the studio.
+They are here for your convenience.
 They come from Laguna Axner in Oviedo and I encourage you to buy from them.
 They are a Laguna clay distributor.
 They have more options and their prices are better.
 With Axner you have to place your order a few days before you want to pick it up.
 They'll call you when it's ready.
 They're a warehouse, not a retail store.
+(Update as of 2023, they're more like a retail store.
+You can walk in between 9:00 AM and 3:00 PM, M-F.)

 You should also check out Florida Clay Art.
 They are in Sanford.
 Carole, the owner, is great and her store is a retail operation.
 So you can go by during business hours and purchase things like you would at a regular store.
 She's a stocking distributor for Standard Clay and for Amaco Clay and Glazes, among a million other things.

 I offer clay in 25 lb bags.
 If you’re experienced you know that stores sell clay in 50 lb boxes, so if you’re just starting out this may be helpful.
 It lets you get started with less investment.
-With the exception of the porcelain, they are all $2.40 per lb ($60/bag).
-Porcelain is $3.00 per pound ($75.00/bag).
-The difference is that when you buy clay from me, I include firing in the cost.
-That’s why the prices are higher.
-This is a good option for people who don't plan to produce a lot of work.
+They are all $1.60 per lb ($40/bag).
+This price reflects my cost of buying clay, keeping it on site, and selling it to you.
+That’s why the prices are higher than if you drive yourself to Axner.
+Buying clay from me is a good option for people who don't plan to produce a lot of work.

 Laguna B-Mix